Congressional leaders reach a tentative deal to avoid government shutdown. But Ukraine aid stalls

 The Senate overwhelmingly approved the $95 billion supplemental request earlier this month that includes $60 billion for Ukraine as its military runs short of munitions to fight Russian President Vladimir Putin.
 About half the Ukraine money would boost U.S. defense manufacturing as part of the war effort.

-Biden hosted Schumer, House Minority Leader Hakeem Jeffries, D-N.Y., and Senate Minority Leader Mitch McConnell, R-Ky., in the Oval Office along with Johnson and Vice President Kamala Harris.
+Biden hosted Schumer, Johnson, McConnell, R-Ky., and Jeffries, D-N.Y., in the Oval Office on Tuesday with Vice President Kamala Harris.

-The meeting was something of a pile-on as Johnson, who has endorsed Donald Trump in the Republican presidential race, was the only leader reluctant to help Ukraine.
+The meeting was something of a pile-on as Johnson, who has endorsed Donald Trump in the Republican presidential race, was the only leader reluctant to help Ukraine as prioritizes a U.S.-Mexico border security deal despite rejecting an earlier proposal that collapsed.
 Biden pulled Johnson aside for a private conversation.

-Without funding thousands of government employees could be furloughed and federal government offices and services temporarily shuttered or unavailable.
+Without funding by Friday thousands of government employees could be furloughed and federal government offices and services temporarily shuttered or unavailable.

 Biden warned that a government shutdown would damage the economy "significantly.
-We need a bipartisan solution,” he told them.
+We need a bipartisan solution.”

 —-